PChaparro/serpentarius/CONTRIBUTING.md

 5. **Test Your Changes**: Make sure to test your changes before submitting a pull request.
 This includes running existing integration tests and adding new tests if your change requires it.

-You can find the command to run integration tests in the project's [README.md](README.md?tab=readme-ov-file#running-tests) file.

 6. **Submit a Pull Request**: Once you have made and tested your changes, submit a pull request from your branch to the `development` branch of the original repository.

 For the pull request title, use the same naming standard we follow when making commits or creating branches.
 For example, `feat: new feature` or `fix: bug fix`.
 This helps maintain a clear record of what changes are being proposed.